MicrosoftDocs/memdocs/windows-365/business/set-conditional-access-policies.md

 By using Conditional Access policies, you can apply the right access controls when needed to keep your organization secure and stay out of your user's way when not needed.

 How often a user is prompted to reauthenticate depends on [Microsoft Entra session lifetime configuration settings](/entra/identity/authentication/concepts-azure-multi-factor-authentication-prompts-session-lifetime#azure-ad-session-lifetime-configuration-settings).
 While remembering credentials is convenient, it can also make deployments using personal devices less secure.
-To protect your users, you can make sure the client keeps asking for Microsoft Entra multi-factor authentication credentials more frequently.
+To protect your users, you can make sure the client asks for Microsoft Entra multi-factor authentication credentials more frequently.
 You can use Conditional Access sign-in frequency to configure this behavior.

 ## Assign a Conditional Access policy for Cloud PCs